mitogen-hq/mitogen/docs/index.rst

 Compatibility
 #############

-Mitogen is syntax-compatible with **Python 2.4** released November 2004, making it suitable for managing a fleet of potentially ancient corporate hardware, such as Red Hat Enterprise Linux 5, released in 2007.
+Mitogen is compatible with **Python 2.4** released November 2004, making it suitable for managing a fleet of potentially ancient corporate hardware, such as Red Hat Enterprise Linux 5, released in 2007.

-Every combination of Python 3.x/2.x parent and child should be possible, however at present only Python 2.6, 2.7 and 3.6 are tested automatically.
+Every combination of Python 3.x/2.x parent and child should be possible, however at present only Python 2.4, 2.6, 2.7 and 3.6 are tested automatically.

 Zero Dependencies